Header menu logo issie

 1. Parameter Definition Flow

-User Input (Properties Panel)
+User Input (Properties Panel): name, description, default value

-Update Model.LoadedComponent.LCParameterSlots
+Update Model.LoadedComponent.LCParameterSlots.DefaultBindings

-Persist to .dgm file
+Persist to .dgm file on save

 2. Component Parameterization Flow